 - J-1 Visa’s must have a Social Security Number or must apply for one at the local Social Security Office and they must have permission from the entity which sponsored their DS2019.

 - If the visitor does not have a Social Security Number or ITIN prior to the request for payment, treaty benefits cannot be applied and the payment will be taxed at 30%.

 The intent of the honorarium is to show appreciation for participation in URI educational, research, or public service activities or events.
 An honorarium cannot be used to pay independent contractors, consultants or URI employees.
 See Purchasing Manual 2.7 for the definition of independent contractors and consultants.

 An honorarium is reportable on IRS form 1099; therefore the recipient’s social security number is required to process the payment.
 A completed W-9 form is also required.
 The Invoice Voucher must include a letter or other memo that lists the individual’s name and address, date(s) of engagement, amount and nature of engagement.

 Examples of when an Honorarium can be paid on an Invoice Voucher: Guest Speakers | Guest Lecturers | Performing Artists | Teachers (student teaching stipends)

 Any payment for meals to restaurants (including UClub) must include an itemized invoice from the restaurant, a list of the individuals and the nature of the meal meeting.
-Meals need to be allowable under the State A-36 food and beverage policy.
+Meals need to be allowable under the URI Food & Beverage Guidelines.
 Please indicate which exception applies to this voucher.
 Catering service cannot be paid with an invoice voucher; an LPVO or College Requisition is required.